takhs91/raft-py3/report.md

 The requests are issued in a first loop for all the nodes and the "AsyncResult" are saved in an appropriated data structure.
 A second loop is responsible for checking if any of the results are ready and do the appropriate actions.

-One more thing that would have to be improved its the fact that the leader sends AppendEntriesRPC in fixed intervals only.
+One more thing that would have to be improved is the fact that the leader sends AppendEntriesRPC in fixed intervals only.
-This could be optimized in a way to send AppendEntriesRPC needed to serve a client request immidiately and also send some on fixed intervals or using a timer based logic (if haven't sent any for x time then send some).
+This could be optimized in a way to send AppendEntriesRPC needed to serve a client request immediately and also send some on fixed intervals or using a timer based logic (if haven't sent any for x time then send some).

 Also as stated in the timeline section the commands are currently dummy and there is no state machine.
 Furthemore the client rpc returns